adgaultier/caracal/caracal-ebpf/src/deunhide/README.md

 You can inspect with strace to confirm you get only -3 (process not found errors)

 ### Unhide
-You can also install and use [unhide](https://github.com/YJesus/Unhide) directly to run the bruteforce tests and verify no hidden pids has been detected
+You can also install and use [unhide](https://github.com/YJesus/Unhide) directly to run the bruteforce tests and verify no hidden pid has been detected